 noun[in singular] informal

-The emigration of highly trained or intelligent people from a particular country.
+The emigration of highly trained or qualified people from a particular country: a leading British team of chemists has joined the brain drain to the United States

 - If you are thinking of joining the brain drain and hopping the ditch, then these changes will directly influence the wages and conditions you get over there.